ajtulloch/LaTeX2Markdown/converted_latex_sample.md

 Choose a prime divisor $p_n$ of each Fermat number $F_n$.
 By the lemma we know these primes are all distinct, showing there are infinitely many primes.

-###  LaTeX examples
+###  Available environments

 We can format *italic text*, **bold text**, and `code` blocks.

-1. A list item
+1. A numbered list item
-1. Another list item
+1. Another numbered list item

+* A bulleted list item
+* Another bulleted list item

 #### Theorem 3

 > This is a theorem.
 It contains an `align` block.
+All math environments supported by MathJaX should work with LaTeX
 >
+> Maxwell's equations, differential form.
 > \begin{align}
 > \nabla \cdot \mathbf{E} &= \frac {\rho} {\varepsilon_0} \\\\
 > \nabla \cdot \mathbf{B} &= 0 \\\\